Tags: baking, Brown Butter, chocolate chips, Pecans, raspberries, Recipe, streusel, Streusel Cake

 “Oh man, I wish I wazzat ice cream cone…come mere, baby…tawk ta me!”

 It was only one or two days a week and everyone has a right to enjoy the shore, so no big deal.
 Since the TV show started airing, Seaside Heights is now a sticky fly trap for them.

 …….and you get this

-It was an uncharacteristically chilly night for August, so I was wearing an over-sized jean jacket over a thin, lacy white mini skirt and top, my arms crossed tight, wrapping the too long sleeves around myself like a straitjacket.
-My best friend and I were on the Casino Pier watching some hunky guy climb to the top of a pirate ship ride to fix it, with shock and awe.
-She was scoping him out big time, (blue-collar boys didn’t have the luxury of free summer vacations like we did – they had to work to play), hoping he would notice her once he was finished.
+It was an uncharacteristically chilly night for August, so I was wearing an over-sized jean jacket over a thin, lacy white mini skirt and top (I looked “like a doily”, to quote Ethan Hawke via Reality Bites), my arms crossed tight, wrapping the too long sleeves around myself like a straitjacket.
+My best friend and I were on the Casino Pier watching, with shock and awe, some hunky guy climb to the top of a pirate ship ride to fix it (blue-collar boys didn’t have the luxury of free summer vacations like we did – they had to work to play).
+She was scoping him out big time, hoping he would notice her once he was finished.
 Suddenly, she nudged me hard in the ribs and said loudly, so I could hear her over the music, right into the deepest part of my ear canal, which made me jump – ouch;

 I had seen this guy a few nights before and nearly melted into a puddle of goo, but there were too many girls standing around trying to get his attention, and frankly, I was way too young, insecure and shy to even consider joining the fray of adoration.